danielmh111/sensor_simulator/README.md

 - [ ] add unit tests for core functions
 - [ ] Performance optimization
 - [ ] example/template config files
+- [ ] use of seeds for repeatability

 7. maybes
 - [ ] docker image + deployment guide
 - [ ] option for adding anomilies
 - [ ] streaming data mode / set event frequency
+- [ ] write to files vs. stdout (not sure when its useful to have a file printed to the terminal?)